-Eligible safety solutions must be existing manufactured safety items that meet all relevant standards, approvals, and legislative requirements and are available for purchase by small businesses at commercial outlets – eg competitive existing commercial products.
+2.1.
+Eligible safety solutions must be new (not second hand) existing manufactured safety items that meet all relevant standards, approvals, and legislative requirements and are available for purchase by small businesses at commercial outlets – eg competitive existing commercial products.
 Rebates will not cover the design or manufacturing of new items, owner-built items, items designed and manufactured to the applicant’s specifications, purchase of raw materials, purchase of second-hand items, service repairs or maintenance.
 Rebates will not subsidise retrospective improvements made before the eligible interaction with SafeWork NSW or purchased before 19 July 2016.

+2.3.
 The rebate is not available for goods or services that have already received a rebate from another SafeWork NSW safety initiative or rebate.
 Nor is it applicable to government agencies, or for businesses claiming on behalf of another business – eg agents or consultants lodging applications on behalf of their clients.

 CLAIMING FOR A REBATE

+3.2.
 Applying for the Program does not preclude an applicant from applying for other rebate programs offered by SafeWork NSW if and when they become available, provided the applicant meets the terms and conditions of any other rebate program.

 CONFLICT OF INTEREST

 4.1.
 The applicant will not be eligible to obtain a rebate in relation to eligible safety solution(s) if they or a relative are (a) the supplier of the eligible safety solution; (b) employed by the supplier of the eligible safety solution; or (c) have any legal interest in the supplier of the eligible safety solution.

 REFUND OF A REBATE

+5.1.
+At any time (including after providing a rebate), SafeWork NSW may request information from applicants to verify that the eligible safety solution is effective and durable.
 If SafeWork NSW is not satisfied that the eligible safety solution is effective and durable, or if SafeWork NSW suspects that any part of the eligible safety solution has been on-sold by a business, SafeWork NSW may require an applicant to repay any rebate provided by SafeWork NSW.

+5.2.
 Applicants may be required to repay the rebate to SafeWork NSW if any of these terms and conditions are found to have been breached.

 FEEDBACK AND PUBLICITY

 6.1.
-SafeWork NSW may contact participants for feedback on the Program and may publicise their business’ involvement in the Program with their prior approval in accordance with the Privacy and Personal Information Protection Act 1998.
+SafeWork NSW may contact participants for feedback on the Program and may publicise a business’ involvement in the Program with their prior approval in accordance with the Privacy and Personal Information Protection Act 1998.

 7.1 SafeWork NSW reserves the right to change any or all of the terms and conditions of the Program or to cancel the Program at any time.

+8.1.
 The applicant acknowledges and agrees that as far as the law permits, SafeWork NSW (and its successors) and NSW Farmers Association accept no liability in respect to any claim, cause of action or loss or damage arising out of, or in relation to, training or goods/services that are the subject of this funding assistance.

+8.2.
 The applicant agrees that they release SafeWork NSW and NSW Farmers Association from any claim or liability arising out of, or in relation to, the rebate that is the subject of the registration or rebate application, to the extent that claim or liability is not caused by SafeWork NSW or NSW Farmers Association negligence or breach of this application or any other term implied by law.

-in accordance with the Privacy and Personal Information Protection Act 1998.
+9.1.
+SafeWork NSW and NSW Farmers Association collect and manage the personal information provided by you in accordance with the Privacy and Personal Information Protection Act 1998.
 SafeWork NSW and NSW Farmers Association collect and use this information to determine whether you are eligible for a rebate, to provide services (such as to deliver safety programs, conduct follow-up surveys or inspections, invite you to participate in future research projects relating to quad bike safety), to improve the quality of SafeWork NSW services, and to provide you with information about other services we offer.
 Your personal information may be provided to NSW Government agencies or quad bike dealerships for the purpose of ensuring that the total of government benefits received does not exceed the maximum rebate entitlement.
 Failure to provide the information requested in the application form may result in us not being able to process your application.